-In "Mr. Monk and the Three Julies," the episode opens with Stottlemeyer and Disher meeting Monk and Natalie at a scene where they are about to carry out a search warrant for an automatic 9mm pistol, suggesting that they are in the middle of working on a shooting case when the two Julie Teegers are killed.
+- In "Mr. Monk and the Three Julies," the episode opens with Stottlemeyer and Disher meeting Monk and Natalie at a scene where they are about to carry out a search warrant for an automatic 9mm pistol, suggesting that they are in the middle of working an unrelated shooting case when the two Julie Teegers are killed.

-And in "Mr. Monk and the Bad Girlfriend," when asked by Monk and Natalie how Stottlemeyer's girlfriend could go 32.2 miles from her house to a crime scene in 20 minutes, this:
+- And in "Mr. Monk and the Bad Girlfriend," Randy is asked by Monk and Natalie how Stottlemeyer's girlfriend could go 32.2 miles from her house to a crime scene in 20 minutes:

-Maybe she had a jetpack, like in those James Bond movies.
+Maybe she had a jetpack, like in those James Bond

 Lt.
 Randall Disher: There's no such thing as a working jetpack.
 Don't ask me how I know.

 - In "Mr. Monk vs. the Cobra," Stottlemeyer tells Monk about an incident that happened when he took a trip to a convention in Atlanta: according to him, he got in a cab and recognized the driver as the guy who was the Special-Agent-in-Charge of the FBI's Atlanta field office until he accused the wrong guy of the 1996 Olympic Games bombing, which ruined his career.
 He brings it up because the case Monk and Stottlemeyer are working involves a suspect who officially has been deceased for six years, and Stottlemeyer is genuinely afraid of the consequences that might occur if he goes public and is immediately proven wrong.

 - In "Mr. Monk, Private Eye," Natalie mentions that she was able to rent out Monk's new office thanks to an advance she took out after Monk's paycheck from the "Kensington case".